This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 The syntax for reading and writing here is very similar to our client-side

-streaming method, except we use the stream’s CloseSend()
+streaming method, except we use the stream’s CloseSend() method once we’ve

 finished our call.
 Although each side will always get the other’s messages in